reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 62. [Full name of other accounts exposed through NR API Explorer (another workaround of #476958)](https://hackerone.com/reports/520518) to New Relic - 10 upvotes, $750
 63. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 10 upvotes, $0
 64. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 10 upvotes, $0
-65. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
+65. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 10 upvotes, $0
-66. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
+66. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
-67. [GitHub Integration doesn't sanitize repository URLs which might be attacker-controlled](https://hackerone.com/reports/1197160) to New Relic - 9 upvotes, $512
+67. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
-68. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 9 upvotes, $0
+68. [GitHub Integration doesn't sanitize repository URLs which might be attacker-controlled](https://hackerone.com/reports/1197160) to New Relic - 9 upvotes, $512
 69. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 9 upvotes, $0
 70. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500
 71. [Ability to view monitor names of other NR accounts through internal API (v3) via "monitor_id" parameter ](https://hackerone.com/reports/462321) to New Relic - 8 upvotes, $2000